 Your wedding day will be super busy and you will not be able to take care of your dog properly.
 Choose someone to handle your furbaby for the entire day, someone who they are comfortable with.
 You need to choose someone your furbaby will listen to and take commands from.
 Let this person know the commands your dog is used to as well.

-    Pack a doggie daycare bag for your furbaby, including treats, water bottle, food, toys and anything else you may think he or she needs for the wedding day.
-If you are not able to give your dog or pet commands the day of your wedding, make sure you have lots of treats to help the person who will be supporting you in that role.
+Pack a doggie daycare bag for your furbaby, including treats, water bottles, food, toys and anything else you may think he or she needs for the wedding day.
+If you are not able to give your dog or pet commands on the day of your wedding, make sure you have lots of treats to help the person who will be supporting you in that role.
 I know my furbaby Jax, will respond to treats even when he is being unruly.
-Bribery helps alot!
+Bribery helps a lot!
 Make sure whomever you choose to take care of your dog or pet that day knows the commands you use to keep them in line as well.

 Dogs at Weddings and Your Wedding Guests

 Make sure your guests are aware there will be a dog or pet partaking in your wedding.
 This way those guests who may be allergic or fearful of dogs can plan accordingly.

 Consider the character and disposition of your pet.
 Is your furbaby friendly or aggressive?
 Are they calm or hyper?
 Will they be able to truly handle what you are asking of them?
 Are they good with strangers and children or will their presence cause stress for your pet?
 If you are thinking about having them walk up the aisle, will they obey and do just that? .
 At the very least they should know the sit and stay command.
 They should be an adorable addition to your wedding day, not a distraction.